How much thought do you give to setting up your passwords?

 No matter how many times people are warned about the dangers of using unsecure or predictable passwords, it still happens.

-Research by a password management software firm suggests that the most popular combinations are still ‘123456’, the second being ‘123456789’.
+The most popular combinations are still ‘123456’, the second being ‘123456789’.
 Easily guessed numbers made up eight of the top ten most commonly used configurations in 2016, including ‘111111’, ‘222222’, ‘333333’ etc. Using the word ‘password’ was at position 8.

 Using combinations such as ‘18atcskd2w’ or ‘3rjs1la7qe’ seem secure right?
 Wrong, these more complex passwords are used repeatedly by bots when they set up dummy email accounts for spam and phishing attacks and passwords that are made up of 6 or less characters are susceptible of attack, as they can take just seconds to unscramble.
 It’s a minefield!